Weekday Evening Opportunities

 Six different fellowship circles for women of different ages meet at a variety of times throughout the month for study, fellowship and mission engagement.

+Check back for upcoming classes.
 Taking on a church leadership role can be a sacred calling — an opportunity to serve God and one another by applying our talents to some aspect of the work in which the church is engaged.
 When we consent to teach a class, serve on or chair a committee, or organize a one-time or on-going effort, we are assuming a leadership role.

 What inspires us to perform such a role can vary — and can be deeply personal.
 How well we succeed in this role, however, often depends on how well we inspire those whom we’ve been asked to lead.
 Yet good leadership skills come not from being blessed with charisma, but rather from developing a set of tools that enable a leader to foster cooperation, creativity, and commitment among his or her team.
 By marshaling these strengths, groups are able to effectively perform such tasks and achieve larger objectives.

 Held in the Vestry: A Drop-in Option for Parents, this class is designed for parents with children in Sunday school.
 The class will solicit questions parents face in their own parenting and encourage discussion with the group.
 In addition, leaders will seek out curriculum as needed addressing those issues.
 Parents will be invited to take turns bringing the pastries.
 For more information, contact Barbara Green.